jschirrmacher/useful-typescript-functions/src/Server.md

 Set `fileUpload` parameter of `setupServer()` to a configuration object to enable file uploads.
 The configuration currently only allow to set the maximum `maxSize` of an upload.
 The size is specified in Bytes.

+You need to add `express-fileupload` as a dependency, if you want to use file uploads.

 ## Upgrading from version 2

 The following changes need to be done to upgrade from version 2 of `useful-typescript-functions`: